-CATALYTIC CONVERTERS
+CATALYTIC CONVERTERS AND DIESEL PARTICULATE FILTERS

-A few precautions on the use of vehicles fitted with catalytic converters are necessary.
+A few precautions on the use of vehicles fitted with catalytic converters and diesel particulate filter (DPF) are necessary.
 These are:

 - In order to maintain the efficiency of the emission control system it is essential that the correct fuel is used.
 If the vehicle is fitted with a petrol engine, never refuel with leaded fuel: this will seriously damage the catalytic converters.
-If the vehicle is fitted with a diesel engine, use only high quality diesel fuel to specification EN 590 or equivalent. - Heavy impact on the converter casings must be avoided. - The engine settings must not be altered; they have been established to ensure that the vehicle will comply with stringent exhaust emission regulations.
-Incorrect engine settings could cause unusually high catalytic converter temperatures and thus result in damage to the converter and vehicle.
-If adjustment to the settings is considered necessary, this should be performed by a Jaguar Dealer/ Authorised Repairer. - A correctly tuned engine optimises exhaust emissions, performance and fuel economy and it is recommended that the vehicle is regularly maintained.
+If the vehicle is fitted with a diesel engine, use only high quality diesel fuel to specification EN 590 or equivalent. - Heavy impact on the converter and DPF casings must be avoided.

+- A correctly tuned engine optimises exhaust emissions, performance and fuel economy.
+It is recommended that the vehicle is regularly maintained.

-- Do not continue to operate the vehicle if any engine malfunction is evident; malfunctions should be rectified immediately.
-For instance, misfire, loss of engine performance, excessive oil consumption or engine run-on may lead to unusually high catalytic converter temperatures and may result in damage to the converters and vehicle. - The use of catalytic converters increases exhaust system temperatures, therefore, do not operate or park the vehicle in areas where combustible materials such as dry grass or leaves may come into contact with the exhaust system. - Do not run a petrol engine with either a spark plug lead disconnected or a spark plug removed.
+- The use of catalytic converters and DPF increases exhaust system temperatures, therefore, do not operate or park the vehicle in areas where combustible materials such as dry grass or leaves may come into contact with the exhaust system.

+- The engine settings must not be altered; they have been established to ensure that the vehicle will comply with stringent exhaust emission regulations.
+Incorrect engine settings could cause unusually high catalytic converter and DPF temperatures and thus result in damage to the converter, DPF and vehicle.

+- If adjustment to the settings is considered necessary, this should be performed by a Jaguar Dealer/ Authorised Repairer.

+- Do not continue to operate the vehicle

+if any engine malfunction is evident;

+malfunctions should be rectified

+immediately.
+For instance, misfire,

+loss of engine performance,

+excessive oil consumption or engine

+run-on may lead to unusually high

+catalytic converter temperatures and

+may result in damage to the

+converters and vehicle.

+- Do not run a petrol engine with either a spark plug lead disconnected or a spark plug removed.
 Do not use any device that requires an insert into a spark plug hole in order to generate air pressure e.g. tyre pump, paint spray attachment etc., as this could also result in catalytic converter damage. - The vehicle is designed for normal road use.
-Below are examples of abuse which could damage the catalytic converters and vehicle.
-These may lead to a dangerous condition due to excessively high catalytic converter temperatures: - Competition or off-road use. - Excessive engine speed. - Overloading the vehicle. - Switching off the engine whilst in gear.
+Below are examples of abuse which could damage the catalytic converters and vehicle:

+Competition or off-road use.

+Excessive engine speed.

+Overloading the vehicle.

+Switching off the engine whilst in gear.